torvalds/linux/Documentation/scheduler/sched-stats.rst

 -----------------
 One of these is produced per domain for each cpu described.
-(Note that if CONFIG_SMP is not defined, *no* domains are utilized and these lines will not appear in the output. <name> is an extension to the domain field that prints the name of the corresponding sched domain.
-It can appear in schedstat version 17 and above.
+(Note that if CONFIG_SMP is not defined, *no* domains are utilized and these lines will not appear in the output.)

 domain<N> <name> <cpumask> 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45

+The <name> field prints the name of the sched domain and is only supported with schedstat version >= 17.
+On previous versions, <cpumask> is the first field.

-The first field is a bit mask indicating what cpus this domain operates over.
+The <cpumask> field is a bit mask indicating what cpus this domain operates over.

 The next 33 are a variety of sched_balance_rq() statistics in grouped into types of idleness (busy, idle and newly idle):